Cut 4 Me

 Cut 4 Me is the debut mixtape by American singer and songwriter Kelela.
 It was released on October 1, 2013, by Fade to Mind for free download on SoundCloud.
 Seeking to make the mixtape sound like a remix album, Kelela sang over instrumental tracks by producers from the Fade to Mind and Night Slugs record labels, whose sound has been described as "one of the most distinctive sounds in UK dance music, a mutable hybrid of grime, house, electro, R&B, techno, hip hop, and dubstep."

-A deluxe edition featuring a new interlude and eight new remixes by the Fade to Mind and Night Slugs producers was released on April 6, 2015 on CD, vinyl a, and digital download.
+A deluxe edition featuring a new interlude and eight new remixes by the Fade to Mind and Night Slugs producers was released on April 6, 2015 on CD, vinyl, and digital download.

 Composition

 Time Out London characterized the mixtape as "future R&B." Similarly, The Guardian described it as "twisted R&B," adding that "the songs are twisted both sonically – warping 90s R&B melodies with club beats – and emotionally, thanks to her ability to undercut mainstream pop tropes like love and seduction with such dark devotion you get the sense she's singing from a bush outside her ex-boyfriend's house."
 The New York Times compared Kelela to Aaliyah, while calling the mixtape "bubbly club music of the early 1990s."
 Exclaim! called the mixtape is "a credible cohesion of '90s house-ish sounds and soul."
 Times Douglas Wolk noted that the mixtape "is built on the half-time beats and unsettling negative-space arrangements of the "bass music" collectives Night Slugs and Fade to Mind.
 It's forbidding stuff, but it meshes with the sweet '90s R&B inflections of Kelela's singing."
 The Line of Best Fit stated that the mixtape "pushed R&B to its limits by injecting it with UK bass, grime and techno."
 AllMusic said the mixtape is "predominantly electronic and progressive R&B."